vinaykn1988/employee-backend/README.md

 2. First start mongo server locally.
 3. Initially database will empty.
 Add some data by running command 'node .\loadInitialData.js'.
 4. Run command 'npm test' which ignites the gulp tool
-5. Finally start the server by running 'nodemon .\build\index.js', since the build file will be inside the build folder
+5. Finally start the server by running 'npm run serve' which runs serve command as mentioned in package.json file.